Last Full Update: December 3, 2025

 The Purchasing Leader’s Guide to a More Successful Team.

-Furthermore, if you take the time to familiarize yourself with the deep content archive provided on Sourcing Innovation, you can find a large majority of the answers I have to give — there for the taking.
+Furthermore, if you take the time to familiarize yourself with the deep content archive provided on Sourcing Innovation, you can find a large majority of the answers SI has to give — there for the taking.
 Between Sourcing Innovation and guest posts on other blogs, the doctor has authored over seven thousand posts and articles and over 5 Million words.
-In addition, I also authored the vast majority of the original e-Sourcing Wiki (that was created by Iasta and maintained by Determine until their acquisition by Corcentric and mostly still available on the WayBackMachine, see The Basics, The Technologies, The Methodologies, and The Global Sourcing Primers), and the original launch of that wiki served as the foundation of the e-Sourcing Handbook I co-authored and edited.
-I have also authored numerous articles, posts, and white papers for other sites over the years, including hundreds that are on the Spend Matters Content Hub (formerly Pro).
+In addition, the doctor also authored the vast majority of the original e-Sourcing Wiki (that was created by Iasta and maintained by Determine until their acquisition by Corcentric and mostly still available on the WayBackMachine, see The Basics, The Technologies, The Methodologies, and The Global Sourcing Primers), and the original launch of that wiki served as the foundation of the e-Sourcing Handbook the doctor co-authored and edited. the doctor has also authored numerous articles, posts, and white papers for other sites over the years, including hundreds that are on the Spend Matters Content Hub (formerly Pro).

 Finally, I’ve even authored a post on Nailing that Supply Management Interview.